-My name is Officer Chris Parks and I work for the Brighton City Police Department.
-I am on my tenth year as a fully sworn Police Officer in the City of Brighton.
+My name is Officer Kristi Bell and I work for the Brighton City Police Department.
+I am on my fifth year as a fully sworn Police Officer in the City of Brighton.

-I started my Law Enforcement Career as a Reserve Police Officer for the City of Hamtramck.
-I decided after three years as a Reserve Police Officer the time had come to move forward with my career goals.
-I enrolled and graduated from the Oakland Police Academy in 2006.
-In December 2006, I was hired by the Brighton Police Department.
-In my ten years with the Department I have been able to learn and grow professionally and personally.
-I am currently a member with our departments SRT (Special Response Team), FTO Program (Field Training Officer), Department Instructor for S.T.O.P.S and Radar/Lidar.
+I started my Law Enforcement Career as a Reserve Police Officer for the City of Brighton.
+I graduated from the Wayne Regional Police Academy in 2015.
+In my five years with the Department I have been able to learn and grow professionally and personally.
+I am currently a member with our departments IRU Team (Investigative Resource Unit), FTO Program (Field Training Officer), Department Instructor for Taser, and a Hostage Negotiator.

 I am extremely excited to take on this important role as the School Resource Officer.
 My goal is to maintain a safe and secure learning/teaching environment for all students and staff.

 WHAT DOES THE SRO DO?